Flanders and Swann

 Flanders and Swann were a British comedy duo and musicians.
 Michael Flanders (1922–1975) was a lyricist, actor, and singer.
 He collaborated with Donald Swann (1923–1994), a composer and pianist, in writing and performing comic songs.
 They first worked together in a school revue in 1939 and eventually wrote more than 100 comic songs together.

-Between 1956 and 1967, Flanders and Swann performed their songs, interspersed with comic monologues, in their long-running two-man revues At the Drop of a Hat and At the Drop of Another Hat, which they toured in Britain and abroad.
+Flanders and Swann performed their songs, interspersed with comic monologues, in their long-running two-man revues At the Drop of a Hat (1956–1959) and At the Drop of Another Hat (1963–1967), which they toured in Britain and abroad.
 Both revues were recorded in concert (by George Martin).
 The duo also made several studio recordings.

 Musical partnership

 Flanders and Swann both attended Westminster School (where in July and August 1940 they staged a revue called Go To It) and Christ Church, Oxford, two institutions linked by ancient tradition.
 The pair went their separate ways during World War II, but a chance meeting in 1948 led to their forming a musical partnership writing songs and light opera.
 Flanders provided the words and Swann composed the music.
 Their songs have been sung by performers such as Ian Wallace and Joyce Grenfell.

 In December 1956, Flanders and Swann hired the New Lindsey Theatre, Notting Hill, to perform their two-man revue At the Drop of a Hat, which opened on New Year's Eve.
 Flanders sang a selection of the songs that they had written, interspersed with comic monologues, accompanied by Swann on the piano.
 An unusual feature of their act was that both men remained seated for their shows: Swann behind his piano and Flanders in a wheelchair (having contracted poliomyelitis in 1943).
 The show was successful and transferred the next month to the Fortune Theatre, where it ran for over two years, before touring in the UK, the United States, Canada and Switzerland.

 In 1963, Flanders and Swann opened in a second revue, At the Drop of Another Hat, at the Haymarket Theatre.
 Over the next four years they toured a combination of the two shows in the UK, Australia, New Zealand, Hong Kong, the United States and Canada, before finishing at the Booth Theatre on Broadway in New York City.
 On 9 April 1967, they performed their last live show together.
-Ten days later, they moved into a studio and recorded the show for television.
+Ten days later, they moved into a studio theatre and recorded the show for television.

 Over the course of 11 years, Flanders and Swann gave nearly 2,000 live performances.
 Although their performing partnership ended in 1967, they remained friends afterwards and collaborated on occasional projects.